dewiniaid/BlueprintExtensions/README.md

 Blueprint Extensions adds a few useful utilities for blueprint placement and management:

-* Blueprint Updater: While holding a prepared blueprint, press `SHIFT + U` to create a Blueprint Updater.
+* **Blueprint Updater:** While holding a prepared blueprint, press `SHIFT + U` to create a Blueprint Updater.
 Drag this across your screen like you would to make a blueprint and it will create a new blueprint using the same label and icons as the previous blueprint.
 Additionally, if the previous blueprint ended with "v.###", the version number will be incremented (this behavior can be changed in settings).

-* Blueprint Snap: While holding a prepared blueprint, use the numpad (by default) to snap the blueprint to a specific corner or edge.
+* **Blueprint Snap**: While holding a prepared blueprint, use the numpad (by default) to snap the blueprint to a specific corner or edge.
 This is useful if you can't fit a large blueprint entirely on screen and need to make it align against some existing structure -- i.e. for tiling solar layouts.

-* Blueprint Mirror: Mirror a blueprint horizontally or vertically.
+* **Blueprint Mirror:** Mirror a blueprint horizontally or vertically.
 This correctly fixes splitter orientation, and if [GDIW](https://mods.factorio.com/mod/GDIW) is installed it will also switch fluid recipes to their mirrored versions.

-* Wireswap: Swap circuit wire colors within a blueprint.
+* **Wireswap:** Swap circuit wire colors within a blueprint.

-* Rotate: Rotates a blueprint.
+* **Rotate:** Rotates a blueprint.
 This modifies the actual blueprint rather than its in-game placement direction.
 This is useful if you have a book of related blueprints and want them all facing the same direction.

+* **Landfill:** Adds landfill underneath any entity in the blueprint that cannot be placed on water.
+This can either modify the current blueprint or create a (possibly temporary) copy of it, depending on your mod settings.

-**Note: All of these features (except the Blueprint Updater) will modify the blueprint being affected.**
+**Note: Most of these features (except the Blueprint Updater) will modify the blueprint being affected.**
 Copies of blueprints that are in your blueprint library (or the game's blueprint library) are unaffected.

 ## Known Issues
 * Blueprint Updaters are tied to the last blueprint you had selected when you created one -- not the blueprint you had